csc-training/csc-env-eff/_hands-on/batch_resources/tutorial_sacct_and_seff.md

     sacct -o jobname,jobid,reqmem,maxrss,timelimit,elapsed,state -j XXXXXXXX    # replace XXXXXXXX
     ```

-💭 Note that in this case we can not use the `-X` option, as we want to see memory usage for each step:
+💭 Note that in this case we can not use the `-X` option, as we want to see memory usage for each step.

 ## Readjusting the job-file